Wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 The PowerBrace™ is an I-beam system that has several advantages over traditional "old school" systems.
 This includes its rust-resistant zinc coating and a design that makes it possible not only to stabilize bowing walls, but also to straighten these walls over a period of time.
 Installation of a PowerBrace™ system can be conducted quickly in your home, with no disruption to your lawn, gardens, foliage, or other landscaping.

 Strips add strength.
 When epoxied to the foundation wall, strips of carbon fiber fabric provide reinforcement that's 10 times stronger than steel.
-The CarbonArmor® system is an excellent way to solve cracking, bowing foundation wall problems.

 When soil pressure causes a foundation wall to bow inward and crack, one solution is to stabilize and strengthen the wall using CarbonArmor® bracing technology.
 The CarbonArmor® Wall Reinforcing System relies on the exceptional strength of carbon fiber fabric – 10 times stronger than steel.